5c077/exRNA-NF/README.md

 > **Note:**
 nextflow run main_sRNA.nf --w_seg "AWF,CL,LSW|LSF"
 ```
 > **Note:** Assumes this information is present in, and consistent accross file names.
 The pipe operator can be used to group synonymous or biologically relevant samples in the same segmentation.
-Make sure such a grouping is grounded in the your biological question!
+Make sure that such a grouping is grounded in the your biological question!

 Output in `all_samples_beta_diversity.tsv`: